Greyrat7490/haiirOS/README.md

 # haiirOS

-## My first Kernel based on Rust
+## My first Kernel based on C

-> Fun project to learn Rust, Assambly x86 and how Kernels work
+> Fun project to learn C, Assambly x86 and how Kernels work

 ## Support for